Tanisha157/DS_FInal/README.md

 The main goal of this model is to identify factors that play a role in hairfall and uses Random Forest to predict whether an individual will experience hair fall based on these factors.
 This model provides a cohesive and personalizable solution in determining if someone is likely to face hair loss.
 Furthermore, this can facilitate early detection, timely identification, and improve healthcare guidance for effective treatment planning.

 ## Set Up Instructions
 I recommend creating an environment to run this code.
-Here are the instructions for that:
+Here are the instructions for that: <br>

 **Step 1:** Open the terminal and go to the directory that contains the Jupyter notebook and requirements.txt from this page. <br>

 **Step 2:** Now, moving on to creating an environment.
 For Windows type "python -m venv env" and, for Mac/Linux type "python3 -m venv env" <br>
 - The env is the environment name and can be changed to whatever you'd like to name the environment. <br>